jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 The absense of TDD in introductory programming classes is the third reason I alluded to in the [previous blog]( https://jhumelsine.github.io/2024/07/15/tdd.html#why-are-developers-so-reluctant-to-write-tests-first) as to why developers are reluctant to try TDD.
 It was never taught to them during their formative years, and there’s a lot of reluctance for them to change how they’ve been doing things from the start.

-I firmly believe that if TDD were taught in introductory programming, then the practice would be so second nature that developers would shutter at the thought of writing any code without writing a specifying test first.
+I firmly believe that if TDD were taught in introductory programming, then the practice would be so second nature that developers would shudder at the thought of writing any code without writing a specifying test first.

 I envision an introductory TDD curriculum along these lines:
 * Provide all tests in introductory programming with the assignments where they are deactivated except the first one.
 Instruct students to focus upon getting one test to pass at a time.
 Activate a new test as the previously activated tests pass and get the new test to pass without breaking the previously activated tests.